debian-pi/raspbian-ua-netinst/README.md

 If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.

+_Note: During the installation you'll see various warning messages, like "Warning: cannot read table of mounted file systems" and "dpkg: warning: ignoring pre-dependency problem!".
+Those are expected and harmless._

 ### Logging
 The output of the installation process is now also logged to file.
 When the installation completes successfully, the logfile is moved to /var/log/raspbian-ua-netinst.log on the installed system.